-The system allows sellers to create new lockup issuance, and allows buyers to engage the existing lockup issuance.
+The system allows makers to create new lockup issuance, and allows takers to engage the existing lockup issuance.

-Timer Oracle, who is an external timer service provider that provides timing information.
+Timer Oracle, who is an external timer service provider that provides timing triggers to NUTS technology platform.

 Financial Service Providers have created the lockup instruments using the NUTS protocol;

-When the lockup ends, the buyers can retrieve both the principals and the bonus token.
+When the lockup ends, the taker can retrieve both the principals and the bonus token.

-If seller does not deposit the bonus token in time, the issuance becomes unfunded;
+If maker does not deposit the bonus token in time, the issuance becomes unfunded;

-If buyer does not deposit the principal token in time, the issuance becomes delinquent;
+If taker does not deposit the principal token in time, the issuance becomes delinquent;